Vivian Davidson Hewitt: John and Vivian Hewitt Art Collection

 Vivian and John Hewitt began collecting artwork when they traveled, focusing particularly on Haitian art.
 They also personally knew and collected artwork from New York-based African-American artists.
 Over fifty years, they purchased hundreds of sketches, paintings, and etchings.
 Fifty-eight pieces from this collection were purchased by Bank of America and donated to the Afro-American Cultural Center in Charlotte, North Carolina.
-The Center was renamed the Harvey B. Gantt Center for African-American Arts + Culture in 2009.
+The center was renamed the Harvey B. Gantt Center for African-American Arts + Culture in 2009.
 The John and Vivian Hewitt Collection of African-American Art includes work by Romare Bearden, Margaret Burroughs, Elizabeth Catlett, Jonathan Green, Jacob Lawrence, Ann Tanksley, and Henry Ossawa Tanner.

 The Hewitts also donated about 60 pieces of art to Geneva College, her alma mater.
-These pieces are in a collection named the Vivian Davidson Hewitt Collection, on permanent display in the East Reading Room of the Macartney Library.
+"The Vivian Davidson Hewitt Collection: A Multicultural Legacy" was exhibited in 2011.
+The Hewitt collection is permanently housed in the East Reading Room of the Macartney Library.